caesarfeta/dot_com/story/sparql_model/sparql_model.md

     match 'element/create' => 'element#create'
     match 'element/data/*symbol' => 'element#data'
     match 'element/update' => 'element#update'
+    match 'element/delete' => 'element#delete'

 Check the URLs to see if they run the controller methods like they should.

-# Use a Ruby HTTP client
+# RestTest, a Ruby HTTP client
 I like using a Ruby HTTP client to interact with my controllers rather than a browser when developing.
-That way I can save and run the HTTP requests later as proper tests.
+That way I can save my requests and run them later as proper tests.
 I have a class that I wrote for doing this that simplifies using Ruby's rest_client gem.

 Here it is.
 Save this in **app/helpers/rest_test.rb**